rails/rails/guides/source/action_view_overview.md

 The above example also uses the `_product.html.erb` partial.
 This partial contains details for rendering an individual product and is used to render each product in the collection `@products`.

-### Partial Template Inheritance

-TIP: View partials rely on the same [Template Inheritance](/layouts_and_rendering.html#template-inheritance) as templates and layouts, so templates rendered by controllers that inherit from `ApplicationController` can render view partials declared in `app/views/application`.

-In addition to resolving partials with the inheritance chain, controllers can also override default partials with the inheritance chain.
-For example, a `ProductsController` that inherits from `ApplicationController` will resolve a call to `<%= render "ad_banner" %>` by first searching for `app/views/products/_ad_banner.html.erb` before falling back to `app/views/application/_ad_banner.html.erb`.

 ### Passing Data to Partials With `locals` Option

 When rendering a partial, we can pass data to the partial from the rendering view.
 We use the `locals:` options hash for this.
 Each key in the `locals:` option is available as a partial-local variable: